Three arrested amid heated day of protests at Parliament

 Helen Coster told Soper she works for the New Zealand Defence Force and declined to get the vaccine due to an underlying health condition, which she felt would put her at risk.

-As her profession falls under a mandate she has been told her job will be terminated on March 1.
+As her profession fell under a mandate she said she had been told her job would be terminated on March 1.

 "I feel I am in a no-win situation.
 I have been a loyal employee for nine years.
 I moved to Ohakea with my 13-year-old son and family.
 I am heartbroken and betrayed."